ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 3. The order of target server, the CPU, and memory does not need to match, but the volumes must be equal or greater than the source.

 4. Make sure to have ``/etc/fstab`` entry for automatic mounting of any file system on the target device.

-5. In case a pre-defined multipath is being used, block all devices that are not going to part of the multipath.
-These are typically disks for local use by the server, like the root disks and any other disks that are not from SAN Storage.

 ## Order a license
 {: #p-p-migration-bare-metal-ordering-license}